zmauricetrammell/kitchen-commander-ai/computer-vision/README.md

 #### Goal - Collect Images of Overcooked For An Image Dataset
 I'll collect at least 100 images of each of the classes I want to detect.

-First, I need to delineate all of the classes so that I know what I need to collect images of.
-I'll make a classes.txt list of classes.
+I also need to delineate all of the classes so that I know what I need to collect images of.
+I'll make a classes.txt list of classes as I collect images.

+#### Success Criteria - The Right Images and Enough
+I need a lot of images to make a valuable dataset, the same icons in different contexts will diversify the training and create a better end result (apparently).
+I also need to make sure my model isnt stumped by anything within the game so I need an all inclusive dataset.
+I'll constrain it to one game area so I can make sure my approach works on a smaller set before trying to cover the whole game.

+- [ ] Must contain 100 images of each class.
+- [ ] List of classes mus cover every interactable item or obstacle in the game area.
+- [ ] Must be pulled from the game (I wont use a pre-made data set).

+#### Plan of Action - Play the Game, Get the Data As Play

+1. I downloaded Overcooked on Steam and installed it on my PC.
+2. I'll use a video recording tool to record my gameplay.
+I'll use OBS for this.
+3. I'll extract frames in post processing.
+4. As I play through the first cohesive game area, I'll add classes to "classes.txt" so I can annotate them later.

+#### Execution

 ## Reflection